imankulov/deescovery/README.md

 # Roman Discovery

-The package scans the project to execute some actions with found modules and objects.
+## Background

+Micro-framework-based projects are clean while they're small.
+Every micro-framework codebase I've seen suffer from the same problem: a mess in the project initialization module.
+Sooner or later, your entry point package becomes a soup of ad-hoc environment reads, imports-within-functions, and plug-in initializations.

+The infamous `create_app()` is a boiling broth where architectural rules, dependencies, and common sense don't exist.
+The core of The Application Factory Pattern, proposed, for example, in the [official Flask documentation](https://flask.palletsprojects.com/en/2.0.x/patterns/appfactories/), and the [Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xv-a-better-application-structure), legitimize this pattern.

+It would be OK to keep that ugly, primordial mess hidden behind a layer of abstraction, but the primitive nature of `create_app()` leaves no place for the [open-closed principle](https://blog.cleancoder.com/uncle-bob/2014/05/12/TheOpenClosedPrinciple.html).
+We need to get back to this module every time we add a new plug-in, a new blueprint, or a new package.

+## Discovery to the rescue

+When it comes to taming the chaos, opinionated structure and automated discovery can help.

+- You describe your application structure, outlining where you keep models, blueprints, controllers, etc.
+- You define auto-discovery rules: what your initialization code does when it finds an object of a specific type.
+- You let roman-discovery do the rest.

 It's specifically helpful for frameworks that define resources on the fly with decorators and expect you to import all necessary modules.
 For example, it can be helpful for Flask to load all your blueprints, initialize extensions, and import SQLAlchemy models.

+[Visitor pattern](https://refactoring.guru/design-patterns/visitor) is the best name for the approach you like finding patterns in implementation details.

 ## Install